 However, if your business were the automotive repair shop itself, you would need to write blogs differently.
 Most mechanics deal with regular, everyday people as their main customer demographic.
 An effective post in this situation would implement technical language but in an approachable, easy-to-understand way with thorough explanations.

 Regardless of your client base, business-to-business or business-to-consumer, ensuring precise, targeted communication is key to an effective blog post.

 When writing consistent blogs, it is easy to run out of ideas.
-After a long time of generating thoughtful prompts and topics, it may be alluring to seek easy ideas for new posts.
-This can be a good strategy if done well, but using simple topics is a slippery slope when relying on them too much.
+After a long time of generating thoughtful prompts and topics, it may be tempting to seek easy ideas for new posts.
+This can be a good strategy if done well, but using simple topics is a slippery slope when you rely on them too much.

-For example, if you are a dog groomer and have run dry of grooming specific post ideas, it may be tempting to start writing on adjacent topics.
+For example, if you are a dog groomer and have run dry of grooming-specific post ideas, it may be tempting to start writing about adjacent topics.
 Perhaps writing about the stylish benefits of dog sweaters and leashes as accessories to a fresh haircut seems like the perfect blog.
-Though this is a fun idea, it does not serve your business or marketing plan.
+Though these are fun ideas, they do not serve your business or marketing plan.
 There is no clear line from “look at these cute leashes” to “choose me as your groomer” for your customers.
 They may enjoy the topic, but it will not draw in business.

 Keeping your blogs relevant to your specific products and services is what helps consumers decide to follow through with a purchase.
-A dog-owner looking for a stylish leash is different than a dog-owner seeking a qualified groomer.
+A dog owner looking for a stylish leash is different than a dog owner seeking a qualified groomer.
 You need to understand how you bridge the gap of client needs and pursue it in your posts.
-This will help reach people who are actually looking to buy services versus casual internet browsers.
+This will help you reach people who are actually looking to buy services versus casual internet browsers.

 Staying on topic is the first step in converting readers to consumers.
 The second step is ensuring that you give them all the opportunities to find and purchase services and products from your business.